informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

 `receiveZombieAttack` method on it, since this is the only method that is defined in the declared type (i.e. the `GameItem` interface).

-For the moment, the `GameItem` interface is very simple but as we extend the game we will need to add more methods in order to add other types of interactions between the elements of the game.
+For the moment, the `GameItem` interface is very simple but as we extend our program we will need to add more methods to it in order to add other types of interactions between different elements of the game.

 <!-- TOC --><a name="pruebas"></a>
 ## Pruebas